-200 Drawing upon the conceptual metaphor PEOPLE ARE ANIMALS (Lakoff & Johnson, 1980), the various 201 animal characteristics embedded in the Hijazi proverbs will be mapped onto human behaviors and traits.
-Therefore, the identification of the source domain and the target domain for each expression on the basis of 202 the semantics for each animal is provided (Lakoff & Johnson, 1980).
-Moreover, the semantic molecules for 203 each animal are extracted based on the explications of each animal's size, appearance, habitat, characteristics, 204 behaviors, and its relationship with people (Goddard, 1998), as exemplified in the following table.
-A stupid 205 person A donkey can be defined as a four-legged domesticated member of the horse class with long ears and 206 dorsal hooves that is found in dry, warm areas as deserts and savannahs.
-Donkeys have long served as pack 207 animals in many parts of the Hijazi community ages ago.
-They are viewed as working animals which are used 208 by humans for carrying heavy loads or as means of transportation, even though nowadays they seem to be an 209 uncommon sight in cities.
-Thus, donkeys have been depicted in many Hijazi proverbial expressions as part of the 210 211 people's cultural heritage.
+Drawing upon the conceptual metaphor PEOPLE ARE ANIMALS (Lakoff & Johnson, 1980), the various animal characteristics embedded in the Hijazi proverbs will be mapped onto human behaviors and traits.
+Therefore, the identification of the source domain and the target domain for each expression on the basis of the semantics for each animal is provided (Lakoff & Johnson, 1980).
+Moreover, the semantic molecules for each animal are extracted based on the explications of each animal's size, appearance, habitat, characteristics, behaviors, and its relationship with people (Goddard, 1998), as exemplified in the following table.

+Table 1: The semantic molecules of different animals as reflected in Hijazi proverbs.